Here you'll get:

 According to Baumrind, the following behavior patterns are characteristic of permissive parents:

 According to Diana Baumrind and other later researchers, permissive parenting may have the following effects on children:

 Research has shown that kids of permissive parents typically are well equipped in dialogue, have high social skills, high self esteem and low levels of depression.

 This was a very quick presentation of Diana Baumrind's main points of the permissive parenting style.

-I would now like to take this article on the permissive parenting style a step further and take a look behind the scenes by discussing and questioning some of Baumrind's analytical tools and claims.
+I would now like to take this article a step further and take a look behind the scenes by discussing and questioning some of Baumrind's analytical tools and claims.

 The first analytical tool Diana Baumrind used was measuring the parents' level of 'responsiveness': The extent to which the parents were attuned to and supportive of their children's needs and demands.

 The other tool Baumrind employed was measuring the parents' level of 'demandingness': The level of behavior control and discipline efforts that the parents exercise on their kids.
 These control measures were based on the parents' expectations of appropriate and 'mature' behavior.

 According to Diana Baumrind the permissive parenting style is high on 'responsiveness', a good human virtue she approved of.

 However, the permissive parenting style is low on 'demandingness' - something which Baumrind makes quite clear she thinks is problematic.